sm4sa/moralpain_dev/README.md

 #### Android sdkmanager

-This task installs sdkmanager among other basic components needed for the Android emulator to run.
-Once you have it, you will use it to install Android packages needed for the emulator to run.
+This task installs sdkmanager among other components needed for the Android emulator to run.
+Once you have it, you will use it to install additional Android packages needed by the emulator.

 - Create or initialize the directory, C:\Android.
 - CD to this directory.
 - Download "Command Line Tools" [zip file][14].
-- Unzip it in place.
+- Unzip it in place
 - CD into just unzipped cmdline_tools directory.
 - Create a subdirectory called tools ("mkdir tools")
 - Move all the contents of this cmdline_tools directory to tools ("mv * tools")
 - Create/update Windows environment variable, ANDROID_SDK_ROOT="C:\Android"
 - Add the following paths to the Windows User or System search path -- "C:\Android\cmdline_tools\tools\bin"
-- Exit and restart your terminal/shell to update its search path.
+- Exit and restart your terminal/shell to update its search path
-- You should be able to run the Android "sdkmanager" command from your shell

-### Android packages
+#### Android packages

 - sdkmanager "platform-tools" "platforms;android-31" "emulator".

-### Create an emulator
+#### Create an emulator

 avdmanager create avd --name avd_31 --package "system-images;android-31;google_apis;x86_64"

-### Disable warning
+#### Disable warning

 ```PowerShell
 echo # > c:\qemu.conf
 ```

+#### Configure Chrome Browser

+Install the Chrome browser if necessary, make it the default browser, run it, and install the Chrome "Dart Debug" extension (it's required and only Chrome supports it).

 ### Launch emulator